mujtabaaslam/compiler/README.md

 `-lex` -- processes the input source file through the lexing phase and prints the resulting stream of tokens to the console
 `-parse` -- processes the input source file through the parsing phase and prints the resulting abstract syntax tree
 `-step` -- processes the input and prints out every step of evaluation
-`-help` --  Display this list of options
+`-repl` -- enters repl mode which allows the user to interactively enter expressions and see their final evaluated values `-help` --  Display this list of options
 `--help` -- Display this list of options